 Budget-friendly sets from TCL and Hisense boast built-in Roku streaming, while high-end models from LG, Samsung and Sony offer even more capabilities, ranging from motion controls to voice interaction and smart home integration.

 While most of these companies tout their smart platforms as the latest and greatest, watch out for budget-priced TVs that only vaguely mention smart TV capability.
 These off-brand smart TV platforms may leave you stuck with limited app selection, sub-par performance and worrisome security holes.

 3. How do smart TVs connect to the internet?

-Mesh routers that extend coverage throughout a home provide another option.
-The Netgear Orbi and Linksys Velop are two such models that, in our tests, have proved to be excellent solutions for people trying to cover a large home with Wi-Fi.
+Mesh routers that extend coverage throughout a home provide another option, and are a great choice for homes where there are multiple TVs, and not all of them near your main router.
+The Nest WiFi and Netgear Orbi WiFi 6 are two such models that, in our tests, have proved to be excellent solutions for people trying to cover a large home with Wi-Fi.

 4. What services do smart TVs offer, and how do they differ from one another?

 Regardless of which TV brand you choose, today's smart TVs will offer a variety of streaming services and content choices, including services like Netflix, Amazon Prime Video, Disney Plus or HBO Max.
 But it's not all paid subscription services, with a growing number of ad supported free streaming services like PlutoTV, Tubi and Crackle.

 Check out our guides to the best streaming content available:

 - Our picks for the best Netflix movies